 Argive's mission is to power initiatives that make regulatory processes more accountable and accessible to all.
-As a 501(c)(3) non-profit, we partner with government and the private sector to analyze the impacts of regulations and support data-driven policy.
+As a 501(c)(3) non-profit, we partner with government and conduct independent research to analyze the impacts of regulations and support open, data-driven policy.

 Regulations are specific rules and instructions created with the intention of protecting our health, safety, and environment.
 They touch almost every part of our lives, governing the ingredients in our toothpaste to the places we park our cars.

 Since our country's founding, the scope of federal regulations has expanded from a few humble rules to 175,000 densely-packed pages of eye-watering legalese.
 If you were to read the entire Code of Federal Regulations, it would take three years of full-time work - and that’s before you tackled state and local regulations!
 The nexus of U.S. regulations has grown to contain many overlapping, conflicting, and just plain confusing rules.